rossberg/camp/README.txt

 You'll need OCaml 5.04 or greater and Opam along with it.

-On Windows, no way around Cygwin and make (and you'll probably need to manually install the mingw64-x86_64-winpthreads package, although to be honest, I never quite understand why that is so).
+On Windows, no way around Cygwin and make.
+And you'll probably need to manually install the mingw64-x86_64-winpthreads package, although to be honest, I never quite understand why that is so.

 Camp is tested on Windows and Mac.
-It should work on Linux, too, but I haven't had achance to try.
+It should work on Linux, too, but I haven't had a chance to try.

 2.2 Building
 ------------

-In the main directory (here you found this file), invoke:
+In the main directory (where you found this file), invoke:

   +---------------
   | make
   +---------------

-The first time round, it may trigger the installation of additional opam packages, which you'll have to confirm.
+The first time round, it may trigger the installation of additional Opam packages, which you'll have to confirm.

 On Windows and Linux, the outcome is a stand-alone directory `Camp` bundling the executable with all files necessary.
 On Mac, you'll get a proper application `Camp.app`.
-In both cases, the result is self-contained and can be moved to any location of your chosing.
+In both cases, the result is self-contained and can be moved to any hard drive location of your chosing.

 If you prefer to have either packaged up as a zip file, then go with: